DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 # Side Note: The difference between Vitality and Resilience

 - In practice, vitality (max health) and resilience (defense) often overlap in their effects on a character's survivability.
-- However, the character's max health can be seen as a more static attribute that should only be increased
+- However, the character's max health can be seen as a more static attribute that should only be changed relatively permanently.
+- Resilience, on the other hand, can be viewed as a more dynamic attribute that can be influenced by temporary buffs, debuffs, and situational factors.

+# List of Stats
+-

 # One-Shot, Duration-based Stat Boosts